verona-interfaces/schemer/README.md

 * first draft

 ## For Contributors
-The api is written as [async api](https://www.asyncapi.com/de) yaml file.
+This api is written as [async api](https://www.asyncapi.com/de) yaml file.
 After committing to main branch, a GitHub action is triggered to build the html page.
+Don't forget to update the version and the release notes in `README.md`.
+Then, create an release.

+If you like to check the html page before committing to main branch,

+* have an npm/node.js-environment installed
+* check out the repo
+* run `npm install`
+* run the `generate` script in package.json.

+After that, you can check `docs/index.html` in a browser.
+This file will be ignored by git.